flybywiresim/docs/docs/pilots-corner/beginner-guide/after-landing.md

 - Set your exterior lights:
     - Set your `NOSE` light to TAXI.
     - Set `RWY TURN OFF` light to ON.
-    - Set your `STROBE` lights to AUTO/OFF (If you are crossing runway keep them ON until you vacate the runway).
+    - Set your `STROBE` lights to AUTO/OFF (If you are crossing a runway, keep them ON until you vacate the runway).
     - For `LAND` lights, you can choose to retract them or turn them off.

         ![After landing lights](../assets/beginner-guide/after-landing/taxi-lights-on.png "After landing lights"){loading=lazy }